CycloneDX/cyclonedx-gomod/README.md

 * **No hashes.** Go doesn't copy all module files to `vendor`, only those that are required to build and test the main module.
 Because [module checksums](#hashes) consider almost all files in a module's directory though, calculating accurate hashes from the `vendor` directory is not possible.
-As a consequence, BOMs for modules that use vendoring do not include component hashes.
+As a consequence, SBOMs for modules that use vendoring do not include component hashes.
 * **License detection may fail.** Go doesn't always copy license files when vendoring modules, which may cause license detection to fail.